johnosbb/NLP/Spacy/clause_types.md

 ## Type IV – Linking verb with nominal subject complement

 There are three elements required in Clause Type IV, a nominal subject, a main verb phrase [linking], and a nominal subject complement (nominal that renames the nominal subject).
 In the Type IV clause the subject complement is always a nominal or something that is acting as a nominal.
 The nominal subject complement always refers to the same person or thing as the subject.
-In this clause type the subject compliment is mandatory; in its absence the sentence loses its meaning.
+In this clause type the subject complement is mandatory; in its absence the sentence loses its meaning.

 ```txt
 Type IV = nominal subject + main verb phrase [linking] + nominal subject complement